granthamtaylor/hydra-flyte/README.md

     config: Configuration = hydra.utils.instantiate(config, _convert_="object", _target_=Configuration)
 ```

-In a single like, this `DictConfig` object will be recursively instantiated into a `Configuration` dataclass instance.
+In a single line, this `DictConfig` object will be recursively instantiated into a `Configuration` dataclass instance.
 All validations and type checks will be performed.
 Should they fail, they will do so loudly.
 This is completely, 100% automatic.
 These dataclasses are the preferred means of managing complex objects in Flyte.

 ## Programmatic Workflow Execution